 Launched by JPMorgan Chase in 2016, the PRO Neighborhood competition is part of the firm’s larger $125 million, five-year commitment aimed to equip community leaders with the tools needed to transform underserved neighborhoods into neighborhoods of opportunity where diverse individuals and families at all income levels can live.

 “This is not only a historic moment for these neighborhoods and the City of Dallas, but it is also a historic moment for all of TREC’s members and investors,” added McMahon.
-“Twenty-five years ago, as our members founded TREC Foundation, we set an enormously ambitious goal to invest our human and financial capital into Dallas’ low income communities.
+“Twenty-five years ago, as our members founded TREC Community Investors, we set an enormously ambitious goal to invest our human and financial capital into Dallas’ low income communities.
 Today, we’re seeing that investment yield dividends for these neighborhoods that would have been unimaginable before taking this course.
 Our members and investors believe impact investments make a difference.”